Andrew Farrell (soccer): Professional

 In 2016, Farrell was named an MLS All-Star.
+That same year Farrell and the Revolution reached the US Open Cup Final, where they lost 4–2 to FC Dallas.
 He was also named Revolution team Humanitarian of the Year in 2018, 2023, and 2024.

 Farrell's scored his first professional goal on April 6, 2018, in the Revolution's 4–0 win over the Montreal Impact.
 That game also marked Farrell's 163rd career start, which tied him with Taylor Twellman for 7th-most in club history.
+He would score his second career goal later that year and recorded two assists.

+On June 24, 2020, it was announced Farrell had signed a multi-year contract extension with the Revolution.

 On August 8, 2021, Farrell set a new club record making his 255th career start in a 2–1 win over the Philadelphia Union, passing the previous all-time starts mark set by Shalrie Joseph.
 Farrell also holds the club record for minutes played, which was achieved on August 18, 2021, in a 3–2 win over D.C.
 United.
+That year he appeared in 33 games helping the Revolution capture the Supporters Shield for the first time.

 On September 30, 2023, Farrell made his 350th career start for the Revolution across all competitions, the most of any player in Revolution history.
 Following the conclusion of the 2024 season, The Revolution re-signed Farrell to a one-year contract that would also see him act in a Player Professional Development role as an assistant coach in the Revolution Academy in addition to his playing duties.

+On April 29, 2026, Farrell scored his first goal in nearly eight years during the Revolution's US Open Cup 4–3 loss to Orlando City SC.

+Personal life

+Since he joined the New England Revolution in 2013, Farrell has been involved in various community-related initiatives.
+In 2017, Farrell was paired with a 10-year-old pediatric cancer patient named Abby Waldron which evolved into a long-lasting friendship.
+This experience led to Farrell starting "Andrew's NEGU Crew" in 2023, a New England Revolution program hosted by Farrell in partnership with the Jessie Rees Foundation which honors local pediatric cancer patients during Revolution home matches at Gillette Stadium, where they meet Farrell and sit in VIP rooms.
+Farrell has been involved with Special Olympics Massachusetts along with their Unified soccer program since its inception and is one of their ambassadors.
+He has also regularly volunteered at soccer camps and made hospital visits to greet sick children.

+In April 2020, Farrell hosted two Fortnite tournaments featuring fellow Major League Soccer players, which raised $3,000 for COVID-19 relief funds.

+Outside of soccer Farrell enjoys playing the piano.

+In 2018, Farrell, alongside New England Revolution teammate Matt Turner, reenacted multiple scenes from the film ELF in an online series posted by the Revolution.